keks-code/vue-material-layout-kit/README.md

 * Theming is available via [MDC-Web's theming system](https://material.io/develop/web/theming/theming-guide).
 Changing colors, fonts, shapes is as easy as setting SASS variables.

-## Getting Started
+## Usage

+### Use **vue-material-layout-kit** as a starter template

-Go to [Releases](https://github.com/kekscs/vue-material-layout-kit/releases) and download the latest release.
-Unpack it, rename the folder/app and use it as a starting point for your web app:
+Go to [Releases](https://github.com/kekscs/vue-material-layout-kit/releases), download the latest version and unpack it.
+Rename the folder, change package name.
+Use it as a starting point for your new web app:

 ``` bash
 # install dependencies